jfq3/miga_singularity/exploring_results.md

 export SECRET_KEY_BASE=`bundle exec rake secret` bundle exec rails server -e production -b 0.0.0.0 -p 3000 Puma
 </code></pre>
-<p>Leave the terminal running until you are finished browsing the results (see below).</p>
+<p>c.
+Leave the terminal running until you are finished browsing the results (see below).</p>
-<p>Open a web browser, enter "localhost:9090" as the URL and log into MiGA-Web.</p>
+<p>d.
+Open a web browser, enter "localhost:9090" as the URL and log into MiGA-Web.</p>
 </ul>
 <li>Link the project to MiGA-Web.</li>
 <p>a.
 Go to the Admin console page.</p>